On Tuesday, January 8, the Federal Highway

 The OTC welcomes your comments.

-Subscribe to our mailing list for all the latest news.
+Subscribe to the mailing list for all the latest news.

 Learn more about the project timeline and other frequently asked questions.

 Thank you to the thousands of people who have shared their comments with the Policy Advisory Committee

 and the Oregon Transportation Commission

 that occurred through July 2018.
 Since November 2017, we've conducted comprehensive region-wide outreach through online and in-person events and community presentations.
 Summaries of all engagement are posted below.